Gandaria School

 The pupils receive

-must, however, make a small contribution towards school fees.
+and have to make a small contribution of school fees.
 If someone is unable to pay this contribution due to financial difficulties, the child may of course continue to attend the school.

 The school-leaving certificate is officially recognized and students have the opportunity to attend secondary schools at their own expense.